busterjs/buster-docs/roadmap.rst

 ==============================

 Windows support is a requirement for us to tag Buster.JS with "1.0", but we haven't planned it in more detail than that.
-If you use Windows and want to help, refer to :doc:`Windows support status <developers/windows>`.

 Buster.JS 0.6 (AKA Beta 4)